rjsf-team/react-jsonschema-form/README.md

 > Note: you can only define a single field template for a form.
 If you need many, it's probably time to look at [custom fields](#custom-field-components) instead.

-#### `ArrayFieldTemplate` option
+### Array Template

-You can similarly use an `ArrayFieldTemplate` to customize how your arrays are rendered.
+Similarly to the `FieldTemplate` you can use an `ArrayFieldTemplate` to customize how your arrays are rendered.

-`ArrayFieldTemplate` is very similar to `FieldTemplate`, except it's called for each array.
 This allows you to customize your array, and each element in the array.

 ```jsx
 function ArrayFieldTemplate(props) {